Lobbyist Tim Meenan

 Health Policy committee, Appropriations Subcommittee on Health and Human Services, and Appropriations.

 Both bills have passed their first committees of reference and are awaiting hearing in the second committee.
-The Senate bill passed the Appropriations Subcommittee on HHS on April 9th and will be up next in Senate Appropriations.
+The Senate bill passed the Appropriations Subcommittee on HHS on April 9th but is stalled in Senate Appropriations.

 3. DENTAL THERAPY HB649/SB684